Minnesota Legal Marijuana Now! Party: 2022 federal elections

 Paula Overby, a supporter of Bernie Sanders who sought the DFL nomination for U.S. Senator in 2020, was nominated by Minnesota Legal Marijuana Now Party, in 2022, to run for U.S. Representative from the 2nd congressional district.
 Overby, an information technology director and author of the 2017 book The Transgender Myth: Through the Gender Looking Glass, had previously been nominated by Legal Marijuana Now Party for the 2nd congressional district in 2020 after candidate Adam Weeks' death.
 Overby’s platform included marijuana legalization and universal Medicare.

 According to Representative Craig, Minnesota's 2nd congressional district is an independent stronghold.
 "About one-third of the voters lean Democrat, one-third lean Republican, and the other third of voters don't really like Democrats or Republicans.
 They like their personal rights and freedoms and don't want politicians telling them what to do," Craig said in November.

 On October 5, 2022, Overby died during recovery in a hospital following surgery for a heart valve condition.
 Minnesota Secretary of State Steve Simon stated that due to a 2021 federal court ruling in the wake of Adam Weeks' death, the congressional election would go ahead as scheduled on November 8, and Overby's name would remain on the ballot.
 Without remedy for replacing their deceased nominee, under state law, Legal Marijuana Now encouraged supporters to cast their votes for Overby.
-The party was joined in support of voting in memoriam by Right Now USA, a conservative political action committee, while the Minnesota D—F—L Party paid for advertisements against Legal Marijuana Now, in District 2.
+The party was joined in support of voting in memoriam by Right Now USA, a conservative political action committee, while the Minnesota DFL paid for advertisements against Legal Marijuana Now, in District 2.
 The dead candidate in 2022, Overby, won 10,728 votes in the race.

 In the 2022 election for United States Representative from District 7, Travis "Bull" Johnson, a Beltrami, Minnesota, goat farmer and U.S. Army veteran, was endorsed by former District 7 Representative Collin Peterson, a Democrat who held the office for 30 years, from 1991 to 2021.
 Finishing third in the election, Legal Marijuana Now candidate Johnson got 16,421 votes, placing fourth highest out of 126 contests nationally, in 2022, with third party or independent candidates in three-way races.